John-Danielsson/Cybersecurity_And_Networking_Portfolio/wireshark_1.md

 I didn't have any good real-time visual for just how much information is flying around the Internet, even in my small home Wi-Fi network.
 WireShark also gave me a better sense of different protocols are used for different purposes across the Internet.
 For example, my ```ping``` requests used the ICMP protocol instead of something like UDP, which makes sense since ICMP is used by network devices to send operational information to each other.

+**How did Wireshark help you understand the role of ports in communication?
+What did you learn about protocol-port relationships?**

+I got a visual representation of how ports designate what type of service or protocol is being executed.
+It helped me understand that port numbers guide traffic to the correct service.
+An analogy would be that packets are letters, port numbers are mail slots, and protocols are the language that the letter is written in.